 You have epilepsy.
 People with epilepsy have seizures.
 A seizure is a sudden brief change in the electrical activity in your brain.
 It leads to brief unconsciousness and uncontrollable body movements.

-Below are some questions you may want to ask your doctor or nurse to help you take care of yourself if you have epilepsy.
+Below are questions you may want to ask your health care provider to help you take care of yourself if you have epilepsy.

 Should I call you, or someone else, every time I have a seizure?

 What safety measures do I need to take at home to prevent injuries when I have a seizure?

 Is it ok for me to drive?
 Where can I call to find more information about driving and epilepsy?

 What should I discuss with my boss at work about my epilepsy?

 - Are there work activities that I should avoid?

 - Will I need to rest during the day?

 - Will I need to take medicines during the work day?

 Are there any sports activities that I should not do?
 Do I need to wear a helmet for any type of activities?